 - Taylor has a reputation for excellence.
-U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last seven years, stressing our emphasis on teaching.
+U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last eight years, stressing our emphasis on teaching.
 This is evident in the opportunities you have to grow in your field through use of our state of the art equipment and our collaborative space in the Euler Science Complex.

 - We integrate discipleship into the way we prepare you for your future as an engineer or physicist.
 Our faculty purposefully get to know you, and they bring their faith into the classroom.

 - We fully embrace the liberal arts education.
 When you major in physics and engineering, you are still immersed in whole-person education.
 We will encourage you to participate in other activities on campus like student leadership, athletics, music or theatre.

 What opportunities do I have for professional development outside of classes?